chaos-mesh/website/docs/user_guides/dashboard.md

 ### Sign in

-Now you have the token generated, you need to identify it with a `Name`.
-A meaningful name is suggested, for example, `Cluster-Manager`, to indicate that the token has permissions managed chaos experiments in the cluster.
+With the token generated, you need to identify it with a `Name`.
+A meaningful name is recommended, for example, `Cluster-Manager`, to indicate that the token has permissions managed chaos experiments in the cluster.

 Sign in Chaos Dashboard with `Name` and `Token`: